Pin It

 Prep: 30 min Cook: 15 min Serves: 4

 McDonald’s french fries are arguably the most famous fries on the planet.
 That distinctive crispy exterior, fluffy interior, and savory flavor have been obsessed over by food scientists and home cooks alike.
-This copycat recipe uses the same principles that make the real ones so addictive — the sugar blanch for color, the beef flavoring for taste, and the double-fry for texture.
+This recipe uses the same principles that make the real ones so addictive — the sugar blanch for color, the beef flavoring for taste, and the double-fry for texture.

 The Secret